Boy, 17, held on suspicion of attempted murder after three injured at school

 “We will provide further updates as and when we can.”

-The Birley Academy posted on X, formerly Twitter: “This morning we went into lockdown as a precaution following an incident at the school.
+A statement from The Birley Academy said: “This morning we went into lockdown following an incident at the school and have since taken the decision to close the school.

-“This was not a decision taken lightly but the safety of students and staff is paramount.
-All students and staff are safe.
-We are working closely with the police and will update shortly.”
+“The safety of students and staff is paramount and all students and staff are safe.
+Three people were treated for minor injuries at the scene and no one was taken to hospital.

+“We would like to praise our staff for their professionalism and our students for the way they responded.
+We continue to work closely with the police and will update as required.”